talmolab/lab-website/index.md

 # Welcome to Talmo Pereira's Lab at Salk!

-The lab is led by [Talmo Pereira](https://talmopereira.com) and located at the [Salk Institute for Biological Studies](https://salk.edu).
+The lab is led by [Talmo Pereira](members/talmo-pereira.html) and located at the [Salk Institute for Biological Studies](https://salk.edu).
 Our emphasis is on building computational tools that leverage deep learning and computer vision to study complex biological systems.

-{% include section.html dark=true%}

 {%
   include link.html